raulfc2000/raulfc2000/README.md

 ### TODO List
 - [X] Create a GitHub.
-- [ ] Develop and push some projects to GitHub.
+- [X] Develop and push some projects to GitHub.
-- [ ] End my studies.
+- [X] End my studies.
+- [ ] Create a full-stack project.
+Thinking about Django REST + Flutter.

 <!---
 raulfc2000/raulfc2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.